 View a catalogue of works [here]

-The creation of my sculptures is a very private act that originates from deep within my subconscious.
-Often the idea just happens without much deliberate thought.
-Verbal communication - especially with strangers, does not come naturally to me.
-Thus sculpture - like music, has become my universal language.
-In the act of sculpting I therefore talk to myself and it has become a way of exploring my inner emotions.
+The creation of my sculptures is a very private act that originates from deep within my sub-conscience.
+Often the idea just happens without much conscious thought.
+Verbal communication – especially with strangers, does not come naturally to me.
+Thus sculpture – like music, has become my universal language.
+In the act of creation I therefore talk to myself.
+It has become a way of exploring my inner emotions.

-For me there are many ways in which I can start a sculpture.
-Usually movement is the spark that inspires, but lately just a simple stillness (as in yoga) in a pose can also be the trigger.
-As we are all human we can all identify with the emotions and feelings irrespective of our backgrounds.
+There are many ways in which I can start a sculpture.
+Usually movement is the spark that inspires, but lately just a simple stillness (as in yoga pose) can also be the trigger.
+As humans we can all identify with the emotions and feelings irrespective of our backgrounds.
 Therefore the human form has become my universal language in which I prefer to express myself.
 The extreme poses portray extreme emotions.
 The figures are often androgynous.
 Often, when I start sculpting, the rhythm, feeling and line are the important factors.
 Only towards the end do I have to decide on a gender and by then usually the sculpture itself has determined its own sex.

-Contrary to a painting, photograph or drawing that has its own built-in source of light captured by the artist, a sculpture`s light source continually varies according to its physical circumstances.
-Sometimes the surface is smooth and other times impressionistic - each reflecting light in a different way (hard or soft).
-Another important factor is that a sculpture`s rhythm and line must be able to stand on its own without needing a patina to make it `pretty` and acceptable.
-I would ideally like to naturally age my bronze work over a period of months or even years to develop its own character & patina.
-But today`s society is one of instant gratification and thus the use of chemical patinas.
+Contrary to a painting, a photograph or a drawing that has its own built-in source of light captured by the artist, a sculpture’s light source continually varies according to its physical circumstances.
+Sometimes the surface is smooth and other times impressionistic – each reflecting light in a different way (hard or soft).
+Another important factor is that a sculpture’s rhythm and line must be able to stand on its own without needing a patina to make it “pretty” and acceptable.
+I would ideally like to naturally age my work over a period of months or even years to develop its own character/patina.
+But today’s society is one of instant gratification and thus the use of chemical patinas.